 Source: John Ladley, Data Governance: How to Design, Deploy and Sustain an Effective Data Governance Program, 2012.

-Key factors in data governance success
+Key factors in data and information governance success

 - Data and Information Governance for each UNSW Data Area needs to be developed collaboratively with the stakeholders